maxmind/geoip-api-php/README.md

 For help with this API or our databases, please see [our support page] (http://www.maxmind.com/en/support).

+## Copyright and License ##

+This software is Copyright (c) 2013 by MaxMind, Inc.

+This is free software, licensed under the GNU Lesser General Public License version 2.1 or later.

 ## Thanks ##

 Thanks to Jim Winstead.